MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxgetavailablenodes.md

 ---

 # required metadata
-title: " Gets a list of operational nodes on a cluster. "
+title: "rxGetAvailableNodes function (RevoScaleR) | Microsoft Docs"
 description: " Gets a list of operational nodes on a cluster.
 Note that this function will attempt to connect to the cluster when executed. "
-keywords: "RevoScaleR, rxGetAvailableNodes, IO"
+keywords: "(RevoScaleR), rxGetAvailableNodes, IO"
-author: "HeidiSteen"
+author: "heidisteen"
-ms.author: "heidist"
 manager: "jhubbard"
-ms.date: "04/18/2017"
+ms.date: "09/07/2017"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""
 ms.assetid: ""

 # optional metadata
-#ROBOTS: ""
+ROBOTS: ""
-#audience: ""
+audience: ""
-#ms.devlang: ""
+ms.devlang: ""
-#ms.reviewer: ""
+ms.reviewer: ""
-#ms.suite: ""
+ms.suite: ""
-#ms.tgt_pltfrm: ""
+ms.tgt_pltfrm: ""
 ms.technology: "r-server"
-#ms.custom: ""
+ms.custom: ""

 ---

  #rxGetAvailableNodes:  Gets a list of operational nodes on a cluster.

- Applies to version 9.1.0 of package RevoScaleR.

  ##Description

 Gets a list of operational nodes on a cluster.